Shashwat986/BattleSim/Battle-Mechanics.md

 Each player also has 2 attributes not under their control:

 * Degree (initially equal to 1.
 Degree cannot drop below 0)
-* Momentum (initially equal to 0)
+* Momentum (initially equal to 0.
+Momentum cannot drop below 0, and cannot exceed 3)

 Degree increases and decreases based on the Charisma die.
-Momentum increases and decreases based on the fight.
+Momentum increases and decreases based on the progression of the fight.

 The Game Mechanics: